The Night Walker (film): Plot

-When Irene returns to the beauty shop, Joyce tells her that a mysterious man stopped by, and asked that Joyce relay the message: "pleasant dreams."
-Joyce is subsequently stabbed to death in the salon by a man who resembles a disfigured Howard.
-Barry arrives at the salon moments later and claims to Irene that Howard also attacked him.
-Irene and Barry drive to Howard's estate, and Irene hears gunfire erupt when Barry enters the house.
-Irene rushes inside, and, in the wrecked laboratory, is confronted by what appears to be a disfigured Howard—however, he removes a prosthetic mask, revealing himself to in fact be Barry.
-Barry admits to having impersonated Howard, as well as for causing the explosion that killed him—he also tells Irene he made himself the primary beneficiary to Howard's will.
+When Irene returns to the beauty shop, Joyce relays an anonymous message from George: "Pleasant dreams."
+Joyce is stabbed to death in the salon by a man who resembles Howard.
+Barry arrives at the salon and claims to Irene that Howard also attacked him.
+Irene and Barry drive to the Trent estate.
+Barry enters the house while Irene tries to call the police from a pay phone, but the line has been cut.